Event Registration Portal

 Usability Study

-• Most testers were unsure if they needed to add themselves to the attendee list.
+• Most participants were unsure whether they needed to add themselves to the attendee list

-• Most testers wanted to know the capacity of the class before registering themselves and their friends.
+• Most wanted to know class capacity before committing to registering themselves and others